-The average daily cost (per person) in Dallas is $103, while the average daily cost in Providence is $168.
+The average daily cost (per person) in Dallas is $112, while the average daily cost in Providence is $168.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Dallas and Providence in more detail.
+What follows is a categorical breakdown of travel costs for Dallas and Providence in more detail.

 Some typical examples of dining costs in Dallas are as follows:

 Also, here are some specific examples of food and dining related activities in Dallas.

 For Providence, here are some samples of tours and activities related to meals and dining experiences: